apache/rocketmq-externals/README.md

   </mirrors>
   ```

-  if you use the rocketmq < 3.5.8,please add -Dcom.rocketmq.sendMessageWithVIPChannel=false when you start rocketmq-console
+* 1.if you use the rocketmq < 3.5.8,please add -Dcom.rocketmq.sendMessageWithVIPChannel=false when you start rocketmq-console

-* 1.change the rocketmq.namesrv.addr in resource/application.properties.
+* 2.change the rocketmq.namesrv.addr in resource/application.properties.
-* 2.mvn spring-boot:run
+* 3.mvn spring-boot:run

 #Deploy Plan